sequgen/sequgen/README.dev.md

 pytest tests/
 ```

 This run will also report the percentage of code covered by the tests.
+Detailed coverage
+information will become available in the directory [coverage](coverage).

 ## Running linters locally